govitia/navitia/readme.md

 ## What's new in dev ?

 - Moved testdata loading & unmarshal testing to `navitia/testutils`, rewriting it in the process to be better
+- API-Break: Changed NewCustom and unexported APIURL and APIKey in Session.
+- Request testing
+- New /coords service (Coords) for finding out an address and associated region ID given coordinates.

 ## Footnotes